 The information below is for when configuring Microsoft Exchange or Office 365 as destination platform for a migration.

-• Use Chunked HTTP Web Requests – this is an optimisation for CloudMigrator that allows large files to be migrated without reading the entire payload into memory.
-This is enforced for Office 365 regardless of setting, but disabled by default for other Exchange platforms as they may not support chunked/streamed uploads
+- Use Chunked HTTP Web Requests – This is an optimisation for CloudM Migrate that allows large files to be migrated without reading the entire payload into memory.
+This is enforced for Office 365 regardless of setting, but disabled by default for other Exchange platforms as they may not support chunked/streamed uploads.

 OneDrive for Business/Sharepoint

-• Truncate Folders and Files – OneDrive and SharePoint impose various restrictions on the length of folder and filenames.
-By default CloudMigrator will truncate these folder and filenames so that they fit under the limits imposed by SharePoint.
+- Truncate Folders and Files – OneDrive and SharePoint impose various restrictions on the length of folder and filenames.
+By default, CloudM Migrate will truncate these folder and filenames so that they fit under the limits imposed by SharePoint.
 If this is disabled and any folder or file paths are too long, then these folders and files will fail to migrate.

-• Ignore List Sync Limits - ignore restrictions and limitations in using OneDrive for Business to sync SharePoint Online or SharePoint 2013 libraries to your computer.
-(Article ID: 2933738)
+- Ignore List Sync Limits - Ignore restrictions and limitations in using OneDrive for Business to sync SharePoint Online or SharePoint 2013 libraries to your computer.
+(Microsoft Article ID: 2933738).

 The tool has been created in such a way that powerful PowerShell scripts can be run at stages during the migration.
 For more information about how PowerShell is used during a migration and how to configure scripts, please see the documentation section on PowerShell and Office 365/Exchange 2007/2010/2013 migrations later in this document.
 Note: It is important to note that the default scripts may need editing depending on the platform in use.
 The default scripts are setup for usage with Office 365.